 Mahatma Gandhi is Shot

-The twentieth century's most famous apostle of non-violence himself met a violent end.
+The 20th century's most famous apostle of non-violence himself met a violent end.
 Mohandas Mahatma ('the great soul') Gandhi, who had taken a leading role in spearheading the campaign for independence from Britain, hailed the partition of the sub-continent into the separate independent states of India and Pakistan in August 1947 as 'the noblest act of the British nation'.
 He was, though, horrified by the violence that broke out between Hindus, Muslims and Sikhs; and the eviction of thousands from their homes in the run-up to Independence Day, August 15th, 1947, and undertook a fast to the death, a tactic he had employed before, to shame those who provoked and took part in the strife.
 Messages of support came from around the world, including Pakistan, where Jinnah's new government commended his concern for peace and harmony.
 There were Hindus, however, who thought that Gandhi's insistence on non-violence and non-retaliation prevented them from defending themselves against attack.
 Ominous cries of 'Let Gandhi die!' were heard in Delhi, where Gandhi was occupying a mansion called Birla Lodge.

 On January 13th, beginning what would prove to be his last fast, the Mahatma said: 'Death for me would be a glorious deliverance rather than that I should be a helpless witness of the destruction of India, Hinduism, Sikhism and Islam', and explained that his dream was for the Hindus, Sikhs, Parsis, Christians and Muslims of all India to live together in amity.
 On the 20th a group of Hindu fanatics, who detested Gandhi's calls for tolerance and peace, set off a bomb some yards from him, which did no harm.
 It was not the first attempt on Gandhi's life, but he said: 'If I am to die by the bullet of a madman, I must do so smiling.
 There must be no anger within me.
 God must be in my heart and on my lips.'

 On the 29th one of the fanatics, a man in his thirties named Nathuram Godse, returned to Delhi, armed with a Beretta automatic pistol.
-About five o'clock in the afternoon of the next day, the seventy-eight-year-old Gandhi, frail from fasting, was being helped across the gardens of Birla House by his greatnieces on his way to a prayer meeting when Nathuram Godse emerged from the admiring crowd, bowed to him and shot him three times at point-blank range in the stomach and chest.
+About five o'clock in the afternoon of the next day, the 78-year-old Gandhi, frail from fasting, was being helped across the gardens of Birla House by his greatnieces on his way to a prayer meeting when Nathuram Godse emerged from the admiring crowd, bowed to him and shot him three times at point-blank range in the stomach and chest.
 Gandhi raised his hands in front of his face in the conventional Hindu gesture of greeting, almost if he was welcoming his murderer, and slumped to the ground, mortally wounded.
 Some said that he cried out, 'Ram, Ram' ('God, God'), though others did not hear him say anything.
 In the confusion there was no attempt to call a doctor or get the dying man to hospital and he died within half an hour.

 Nathuram Godse tried but failed to shoot himself and was seized and hustled away while the shocked, hysterical crowd cried out, Kill him, kill him!' and threatened to lynch him.
 He was tried for murder in May and hanged in November the following year.